Balım Sultan

-Balım Sultan (d. circa 1517/1519) was a Bektashi sufi who established and codified the Bektashi Order at the beginning of the 16th century.
+Balım Sultan (d. circa 1517/1519) was a Turcoman Bektashi sufi who established and codified the Bektashi Order at the beginning of the 16th century.
 The mystical practices and rituals of the Bektashi were systematized and structured by Balım, after which many of the order's distinct practices and beliefs took shape.
 He is considered the primary personality in the Bektashi Order after Hacı Bektaş-ı Veli (Haji Bektash) and is regarded as the “Second Pir” (pīr-e ṯānī or second elder).

 Overview

 Balım Sultan was born in 1457 in the town of Dimetoka in Rumelia to a Shia Muslim mother.
 The genealogy of Balïm is a contested matter, but most versions seek to link him to the miraculously begotten sons of Ḥājī Bektāš, Ḥabīb and Ḵeżr Lāla, as a reinforcement of his spiritual descent from the founding elder of the order.
 It is also widely suggested that his father was Mursel Baba and his mother was an Iranian/Persian princess.

 He was a follower of a Bektashi convent in northeastern Greece before being appointed by sultan Bayezid II to the Pīr Evi, the mother tekke in Sulucakarahöyük (near Kırşehir) in 1501.
 The convents, which spread in town and villages, were centralized during his appointment.
 The order was also institutionalized through ceremonies and religious functions under Balïm.
 He died between 1517 and 1519.
 His tomb is located in the Haci Bektashi Veli Complex in Nevşehir Province, Turkey.